Aider-AI/aider/README.md

 Aider supports
 `gpt-4`,
-`gpt-4-32k`
+`gpt-4-32k`,
-`gpt-3.5-turbo`,
+`gpt-3.5-turbo`
 and the the brand new `gpt-3.5-turbo-16k` model.
-You will probably get the best results with GPT-4, because of its large context window and greater competance at code editing.
+You will probably get the best results with GPT-4, because of its large context window and greater competance at coding which will allow you to edit larger codebases.

-The GPT-3.5 models are less able to follow instructions for returning code edits in a diff-like format.
+The GPT-3.5 models are limited to editing somewhat smaller codebases.
-So aider needs to send GPT-3.5 the original code and ask it to return a full copy of the modified code.
+They are less able to follow instructions for returning code edits in a compact format, so aider has and ask GPT-3.5 to return a full copy of any code that needs to be edited.
-Both the original and modified copies of the code count towards the context window token limit.
+This rapidly uses up the context window.
 In practice, this means you can only use `gpt-3.5-turbo` to edit files that are smaller than about 2k tokens (8k bytes).
 The new `gpt-3.5-turbo-16k` model should be able to edit code up to 8k tokens (32k bytes).